 Interlake High School

 This site-based, Beyond School Walls program matches a local corporation with a school in our community.
-Employee “Bigs” are matched, one-to-one with a student from the partner school and the matches meet in a group setting once a month at the partner corporation.
+Employee mentors (or “Bigs”) are matched, one-to-one with a student from the partner school and the matches meet in a group setting once a month at the partner corporation.
 Big Brothers Big Sisters provides the after school transportation and facilitates the sessions.
-This program provides the opportunity for our children to experience careers and professions they may not have even known were possibilities.
+This program provides the opportunity for youth to experience careers and professions they may not have had access to.
 This program follows a curriculum designed by our team to focus on career exploration, relationship building, college readiness with a unique and tailored spin for each organization.

 Mentors meet with their Little during the school year at their Little’s elementary school, after school hours.
 This is not a tutoring program, rather the focus is on social/emotional activities.
 Of course, some Littles do talk with their mentors about class, or do homework, or read together, but it’s perfectly fine to shoot hoops in the gym or play on the playground.
 At the end of the day, it’s really all about starting a friendship, providing guidance, and inspiring them to reach their potential.